hapax/hapax.github.io/assets/simple-physics.md

 The cross-section $\sigma$ takes into account both your size and the size of the objects you collide with.
 If you move a distance $x$, and have scattering cross-section
-$d$ with respect to elephants (or whatever it is you are worried about colliding with), your collision cylinder will have volume
+$\sigma$ with respect to elephants (or whatever it is you are worried about colliding with), your collision cylinder will have volume

 $$